 On the other hand, if that is indeed a human being, shouldn’t we abolish human abortion entirely?

-1) If the potential to suffer means we should go ahead and kill the child, we should kill everyone in this world, because everyone is going to suffer something in the future.
-This is a poor justification for killing someone else.
+2) If the potential to suffer means we should go ahead and kill the child, we should kill everyone in this world.
+This is not Heaven.

-2) This, of course, includes the objector, because the person making the objection is going to suffer in the future.
+3) This, of course, includes the objector, for every person is going to suffer in the future.
 Presumably the objector would therefore not resist if someone approached him with scissors to snap his spinal column.

-4) If a person selfishly refuses to try to raise a child, there are thousands of people out there desiring to adopt.
-Instead of murdering an innocent baby, why not give him and other people a chance to have a loving family?
+5) If a person refuses to try to raise a child, there are thousands of people out there desiring to adopt.
+Instead of murdering an innocent baby, why not you give him and other people a chance to have a loving family?

 1) Actually, abortion is much more a war on women, since more female preborn children are murdered than male.
 We want more women alive than pro-choice does.